 Do you like the idea of a grilled burger, but are trying to cut back on your red meat consumption?
 This veggie burger is a healthy alternative to a traditional burger made from beef or turkey.
 These burgers are easy to make and contain yams, portobello mushrooms, black beans and kale.
 You can make them up in advance and freeze them for the future.
 This will ensure that you will always have something that is quick, easy and healthy for dinner without making another trip to the store.

 Veggie Burgers that are low in calories, high in fiber, and taste good

-Compared to a regular hamburger, these are low in calories and high in fiber.
+Compared to a regular hamburger, made from beef, these are low in calories and high in fiber.
 Each burger (without the bun) provides approximately 110 calories, 5 grams of dietary fiber and 6 grams of protein.
 By topping them up with a generous slice of tomato and some lettuce you can easily boost your veggie intake while adding another layer of flavor and color to the dish.

 Serve with a side of Japanese-style cabbage slaw, and you have an easy and nutritious meal put together in no time at all.
 To boost the protein, throw some almonds into the slaw which add 6 grams of protein per ounce (20-25 almonds).